 What started as child's play, would last me a lifetime.
 Who knew?

 I redirected my career path when my kids were young, attending Rhode Island College towards a BFA in painting while raising my family and working nights.
-I exhibited my watercolors at shows throughout New England, until my first encounter with product design - at Burnes of Boston in 1994.
+Exhibiting my watercolors at shows throughout New England, I eventually encountered product design in 1994 - at Burnes of Boston.
 It opened up a joyful future of infinite possibilities.
 Product Design is a field I didn't even know existed until then.
 I've never looked back.

 In January of 2016, I opened a small studio in an industrial space-turned-collaborative-arts-studio (http://www.theloadingdocknh.com) in Littleton, NH and began providing designs to Evenflo, GoodBaby Children's Products, Inc., Exer Saucer, and two burgeoning manufacturers in the home goods industry.

 You never know why you meet someone in your life or how your lives will intertwine, but this has been, and continues to be, better than any journey I ever could have imagined.

 I have been involved in design from Illustration to Job Coordination and from Art Direction to full-on Design.
 Experience has taught me that these are the things I excel in: